Statement of Larry Todd, Deputy Commissioner

 August 1, 2007

-While Reclamation does not support new authorizations for Federal cost sharing of water recycling projects, we understand that the projects established by Title XVI are important to many water users in the West.
+While Reclamation does not support new authorizations or increasing the ceilings for Federal cost sharing of water recycling projects, we understand that the projects established by Title XVI are important to many water users in the West.
 To that end, Reclamation has set about revising and improving its Directives and Standards that govern reviews of Title XVI projects.
 By doing so, we believe that Reclamation can play a more constructive role with local sponsors in weighing the merits and ultimate feasibility of proposed water recycling projects.